Two Reasons Why Your Family Business May Need a Business Succession Plan

 Second, a business succession plan may allow a client to minimize the impact of transfer taxes.
 For example, if successors to the business include grandchildren, the federal generation-skipping transfer (GST) tax might be imposed in addition to the estate tax.
 As the tax implications can be quite large without a business plan, your family may be forced to sell off company assets in order to pay the transfer taxes.
 However, careful planning and use of estate, GST, and gift tax exemptions are essential to minimizing the aggregate affect of taxes on your business.

-Please contact our firm, Lonich Patton Ehrlich Policastri, for more information on how to create a successful business succession plan.
+Please contact our firm, Lonich Patton Erlich Policastri, for more information on how to create a successful business succession plan.
 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may include legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.